Low pay, mistrust and general dissatisfaction with the Kabul government are cited as possible reasons for killings.

 “It’s not only about the Afghan soldiers’ appropriation … They don’t have enough equipment, they don’t have enough the proper agenda … It means we [cannot] control the challenges and problems the Afghan national security force are facing, and the regional countries are facing.”

-In a separate development, at least eight women and children were killed in a NATO air attack in the Alingar district of Laghman province, local officials said on Sunday.
+Meanwhile, at least eight women and children were killed in a NATO airstrike in the Alingar district of Laghman province, local officials said on Sunday.

-The women were out picking nuts at the time of the attack, late on Saturday night, a provincial council member’s office told Al Jazeera.
+The women were out picking nuts at the time of the strike, late on Saturday night, a provincial council member’s office told Al Jazeera.

 Latif Qayumi, the provincial health director, said that seven injured women were brought to the hospitals for treatment, some of them as young as 10 years old.

 NATO confirmed that a strike had taken place in the area and acknowledged that civilian deaths had occurred.

 “ISAF takes full responsibility for this tragedy,” a statement said.
 The military alliance insisted that fighters had been the target of the strike.